 We initially started looking at countryside venues, marquees and tipi’s but couldn’t find anything that suited us.
 We eventually decided that we wanted to get married in Liverpool in the Summer.
 By the time we started visiting venues, it was September and with less than a year to book our dream venue availability was limited.

-We visited 3 Liverpool wedding venues, Oh Me, Oh My, The Shankley Hotel and 30 James Street Hotel Liverpool – Home of the Titanic.
-We really liked Oh Me, Oh My as a quirky venue with the amazing roof terrace overlooking the waterfront but 30 James Street hotel – which was our final visit, was the venue that stole our hearts.
-It was so unique and beautiful we felt it was perfect for our wedding in the city centre.
+We visited 3 of the best wedding venues in Liverpool, Oh Me, Oh My, The Shankley Hotel and 30 James Street Hotel.
+We really liked Oh Me, Oh My, which is a quirky venue with the amazing roof terrace overlooking the waterfront.

 Check out our guide to: